cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto255-decaf448.md

 # Introduction

-Decaf [@?Decaf] is a technique for constructing prime-order groups with non-malleable encodings from non-prime-order elliptic curves.
+Decaf [@?Decaf] is a technique for constructing prime-order groups with nonmalleable encodings from non-prime-order elliptic curves.
 Ristretto extends this technique to support cofactor-8 curves such as Curve25519 [@?RFC7748].
 In particular, this allows an existing Curve25519 library to provide a prime-order group with only a thin